previder/kubernetes-examples/Cilium-LB-IPAM/Cilium-Gateway-API-with-LB-IPAM-and-L2-Announcement.md

 cilium   io.cilium/gateway-controller   True       ...
 ```

-The ACCEPTED status must be True before continuing.

-If the status is Unknown, restart the Cilium Operator:
+If the ACCEPTED status remains Unknown, first verify that all required Gateway API CRDs are installed and that the Cilium Operator is running.
+If the CRDs were installed after the Cilium Operator started, restart the Cilium Operator:

 ```bash
 kubectl -n kube-system rollout restart deployment/cilium-operator